California State Route 89

 State Route 89 (SR 89) is a state highway in the U.S. state of California that travels in the north–south direction, serving as a major thoroughfare for many mountain communities in the Sierra Nevada and the Cascade Range.
 It starts from U.S. Route 395 near Topaz Lake, winding its way up to the 8314 ft Monitor Pass, down to the Carson River, and up again over the 7740 ft Luther Pass.
 From that point on, the route generally loses elevation on its way past Lake Tahoe, through Tahoe and Plumas National Forests until Lake Almanor.
-For roughly nine miles the route is then a part of State Route 36.
-The route then ascends to the 5753 ft Morgan Summit.
-After it enters Lassen Volcanic National Park it continues to gain elevation until it reaches its highest point in an unnamed pass in the middle of Lassen Peak and Bumpass Mountain.
-The road then descends and heads northwest, finally terminating at Interstate 5 at the foot of Mount Shasta at around 3600 ft.
+For roughly 9 mi the route forms a concurrency with State Route 36.
+SR 89 then ascends to the 5753 ft Morgan Summit.
+After it enters Lassen Volcanic National Park it continues to gain elevation until it reaches its highest point through an unnamed pass in the middle of Lassen Peak and Bumpass Mountain.
+While SR 89 is signed as a continuous route through the park, the portion inside Lassen Volcanic National Park is federally maintained and is not included in the state route logs.
+The road then descends out of the park and heads northwest, finally terminating at Interstate 5 at the foot of Mount Shasta at around 3600 ft.